Rangga11268/SrbMotorV2/QWEN.md

 -   Enhanced responsive design for all admin pages, especially for mobile and tablet devices
 -   Replaced JSON specifications input with user-friendly form fields for motor specifications
 -   Translated entire admin panel to Indonesian
+-   Fixed Swiper.js duplication issue when there are only 1-2 items in sliders
+-   Improved styling of motor gallery cards for better visual appeal
+-   Enhanced specification display in modal with structured format
+-   Implemented separate specifications table with proper relationships
+-   Added full rollback capability for database migrations

 ## Overview